bitwalker/exrm/README.md

 This project's goal is to make releases with Elixir projects a breeze.
 It is composed of a mix task, and all build files required to successfully take your Elixir project and perform a release build.
 All you have to do to get started is the following:

+NOTE: This is currently set up for Erlang R17 and Elixir 0.12.4+, support for other versions of Erlang is on it's way!

 #### Add `exrm` as a dependency to your project

 ```elixir